 One of the tentacle monsters in Ghastly's Ghastly Comic thinks it's wrong to sexually assault human women, although this is at least in part due to a personal distaste for them.

 Hilariously lampshaded by Mexican mock-newspaper (like The Onion) El Deforma: When Enrique Peña Nieto was featured on the cover of Time Magazine with the caption "saving Mexico", Mexicans were outraged at what they perceived was a propaganda stunt.
-El Deforma then issued a note that said that Time Magazine had taken it "too far on their joke" and that even they wouldn't publish a news that would upset the majority of Mexicans.
+El Deforma then issued a statement that said that "there was a fine limit to the jokes" a newspaper can publish and that Time Magazine had taken it too far by "mocking our President with such a sarcastic cover" and that even they "would never have the courage to come up with such a controversial title that would cause anger to the Mexican people".

 Although the cul-de-sac kids despise The Eds (usually Eddy), they are frightened and appalled at the beating that Eddy received from his brother.